Le Bourgeois gentilhomme: Performances

 The original production brought together the finest actors and musicians of the time.
-Molière played the role of Monsieur Jourdain, clothed in bright colors trimmed with silver lace and multicolored feathers; André Hubert played Madame Jourdain (travesti); Mlle de Brie played Dorimène; Armande Béjart played Lucile; and the composer Jean-Baptiste Lully danced the mufti in the last act cérémonie des Turcs.
+Molière, aged 48, played the role of Monsieur Jourdain, clothed in bright colors trimmed with silver lace and multicolored feathers; André Hubert played Madame Jourdain (travesti); Mlle de Brie played Dorimène; Armande Béjart played Lucile; and the composer Jean-Baptiste Lully danced the mufti in the last act cérémonie des Turcs.

 Le Bourgeois gentilhomme reflected the then-current trend for les turqueries, all things related to the Ottoman Empire.
 The work stemmed from the scandal caused by the Turkish ambassador Suleiman Aga who, upon visiting the court of Louis XIV in 1669, affirmed the superiority of the Ottoman court over that of the Sun King.

 The first performance of Der Bürger als Edelmann, a German version of the play, took place on 25 October 1912, adapted by Hugo von Hofmannsthal with incidental music by Richard Strauss.
 The turquerie was replaced by an appended operatic entertainment Ariadne auf Naxos, composed by Strauss to a libretto by Hofmannsthal, in which Jourdain's eccentric requirements have led to Ariadne being marooned on a desert island where there just happens to be a commedia dell'arte troupe.
 The production was directed by Max Reinhardt.
 The combination of play and opera proved problematic.
 Hofmannsthal created a revised version of the play, reinstating the turquerie and removing the opera.
 Strauss provided further incidental music including some arrangements of Lully.
 Meanwhile, the entertainment was provided with a separate operatic prologue and this is the form in which Ariadne is now usually given.